-The NRF projects that shoppers in the U.S. will spend $80.7 billion stocking up on new gear for classrooms and dorm rooms in 2019.
-And since 49% of consumers plan to shop online for back-to-school, millions of seasonal items will be found on Google Shopping.
+Deloitte projects that shoppers in the U.S. will spend $32.5 billion stocking up on new gear for K-12 classrooms in 2021.
+And since 30% of consumers plan to shop exclusively online for back-to-school, millions of seasonal items will be found on Google Shopping.

 The time is now to give your Google Shopping campaigns a mid-term checkup to make sure you’ve got everything set up for success for the season.
 Sharpen your pencils and answer a few quick questions — straight from the pages of our e-book, 10 Moves to Master Seasonality in Google Shopping.

 1. Are you changing bids only when it’s necessary to do so?